 Rhinoplasty is, in many ways, the most technically precise operation that we perform in plastic surgery (with facelift and eyelid lift surgery following closely behind).
 A one-millimeter difference one way or the other can have a significant effect on the postoperative result.
 This is where experience and technical expertise are vital.
 It is important to properly reshape the nose so that it appears perfectly natural and blends in seamlessly with the rest of the facial features.
 After surgery, you want your nose to appear as though Mother Nature got things right the first time around.
-Far too often I see cookie-cutter nose jobs that can be easily pointed out.
-In the vast majority of rhinoplasty cases, if you can easily tell that surgery has been performed, then the plastic surgeon has missed the ideal mark in my opinion.

-A well-performed rhinoplasty must also improve, when required, the functional aspects of the nose.
+A well-performed rhinoplasty must also improve; when required, the functional aspects of the nose.
 This includes properly straightening the septum and opening up the airway passages so that breathing is improved.
 Both aspects can be treated at the same time.

-Subtle ethnic differences (e.g. thick skin, wide bridge, flatter tip, etc.) often require even greater precision and artistry on the part of the plastic surgeon in order to obtain a beautiful nose that ‘fit its face’.
+Subtle ethnic differences (e.g. thick skin, wide bridge, flatter tip, etc.) often require even greater precision and artistry on the part of the plastic surgeon in order to obtain a beautiful nose that fits its face’.
 An ideal Anglo-Saxon nose would not appear natural on someone of a different ethnic background, and yet it is not uncommon for surgeons to use similar approaches on very dissimilar cases.